 Supporting You and Your Family

 One of our greatest priorities is to provide education and support to you and the people who will be supporting you before and after transplant, as well as to our live donors.
-We provide Patient Education Guides and Videos, offer a Transplant newsletter, and host family education classes.
-For potential donors, we have created a donor-mentoring group, and are in the process of creating the same program for recipients in collaboration with the National Kidney Foundation of Michigan.
+We provide Patient Education Guides, Videos, our free Kidney Transplant Education App., a Transplant newsletter, and host family education classes.
+For potential patients, donors and their families we offer a Kidney Peer Mentor Program which provides information, guidance and emotional support from a trained mentor who is either a kidney recipient or donor and familiar with the experience and process.
+The peer mentor program is run by the Transplant Center and partners with the Michigan Medicine’s Office of Patient Experience and the National Kidney Foundation of Michigan for additional resources and opportunities for patients and families.
 We also have an initiative called Explore Transplant for Dialysis Unit personnel, training the staff about kidney transplant, so they can be a first line of contact for patients who may need to consider this option.

 Medical Care for Kidney and Pancreas Transplant Candidates